canada-ca/digital-playbook-guide-numerique/views-vues/security-securite/en/categorization-tool.md

   "type-of-injury-label": What is the type of injury that is most likely to result from a loss of confidentiality?
   example1: Example of such injury
   example2: ie. Riot
-  "add-confidentiality-button": Add loss of confidentiality failure scenario "add-another-confidentiality-button": Add another loss of confidentiality failure scenario
+  "add-confidentiality-button": Add loss of confidentiality "add-another-confidentiality-button": Add another loss of confidentiality
 integrity:
   title: Loss of Integrity
   intro: To ensure the integrity of a business activity or IT asset against a specified set of threats in order to prevent injury to national interests or non-national interests.
   "type-of-injury-label": What is the type of injury that is most likely to result from a loss of integrity?
   example1: Example of such injury
-  example2: ie. Distress, psychological trauma "add-integrity-button": Add loss of integrity failure scenario "add-another-integrity-button": Add another loss of integrity failure scenario
+  example2: ie. Distress, psychological trauma "add-integrity-button": Add loss of integrity "add-another-integrity-button": Add another loss of integrity
 availability:
   title: Loss of Availability
   intro: To ensure the availability of a business activity or IT asset against a specified set of threats in order to prevent injury to national interests or non-national interests.
   "type-of-injury-label": What is the type of injury that is most likely to result from a loss of availability?
   example1: Example of such injury
-  example2: ie. Affecting program performance "add-another-availability-button": Add another loss of availability failure scenario "add-availability-button": Add loss of availability failure scenario
+  example2: ie. Affecting program performance "add-another-availability-button": Add another loss of availability "add-availability-button": Add loss of availability
 lossOfCommon:
   "failure-scenario-label": Failure Scenario (in context) "failure-scenario-sub-label": Select a type of injury